alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2023-08-27-experiments-in-the-terraform-test-framework-part-i-plans.md

 }
 ```

-Now this is some artifically simple code that has a couple of variables, assembles them in a local variable, and emits a message through an output.
+This is artifically simple code that has a couple of variables, combines them in some text interpolation in a local variable, and emits a message as an output.

 Let's try init and plan on that: